JohnSnowLabs/spark-nlp/docs/_posts/gadde5300/2022-06-03-bert_qa_ixambert_finetuned_squad_eu_MarcBrun_en_3_0.md

 ## Description

-Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `ixambert-finetuned-squad-eu` is a English model orginally trained by `MarcBrun`.
+Pretrained Question Answering model, adapted from Hugging Face and curated to provide scalability and production-readiness using Spark NLP. `ixambert-finetuned-squad-eu` is a Basque model orginally trained by `MarcBrun`.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>